Francogalfre/Francogalfre/README.md

 - 🔭 I'm a fronted developer who is paranoid about convention, consistency, and constraints.

-- 🎨 I like doing quality work.
+- 🎨 I am currently studying to work on this in the future

 - 👨‍💻 Coding is my passion.